 You might say gardeners have control issues but getting organized is a practical gardening skill every gardener should practice.
 Having clean, well-maintained, and secure garden tools will save you a lot of time and money down the line.

-Like any other tools, unkempt and neglected garden tools function poorly, which can be frustrating.
+Like any other tool, unkempt and neglected garden tools function poorly, which can be frustrating.
 It’s a hassle I know, but maintaining garden tools is a must-have gardening skill if you want to save money from repairs or buying new ones.

 It’s no secret most vegetables from the market were grown with chemical fertilizers, which got us into growing our own organic food.
 Making homemade organic fertilizer sure is a gardening skill every gardener should practice, especially frugal and practical gardeners.